 Idle hands are the Devil’s playground, but staying busy with valued work will keep you out of trouble.
 This is what an industrious character believes, to the point that he’ll enjoy being on the job more than what he earns for his efforts.
 He will move from task to task, or take pride in juggling many activities at once, but he will never stay put for long.

-Your character regains all spent Willpower points when he places himself at risk or gives up a need or major want for the sake of persevering in his work.
+Your character regains all spent Willpower points when he places himself at risk or gives up a need or major desire for the sake of persevering in his work.

 Possessed by: Doctors, mid-rank mages.

 Balancing the scales and setting things right means everything to a just character.
-She will forgo safety, popularity, and rest to make sure everyone gets what they deserve.
-That’s because when wrongs go unpunished, everybody suffers for it and the whole system by which the character lives is threatened.
+She will forgo safety, popularity, and rest to make sure everyone gets what they deserve according to the code she values (whether or not it is in fashion).
+When wrongs go unpunished, everybody suffers for it and the whole system by which the character lives is threatened.
 That is not something she can allow.

-Your character regains all spent Willpower points when she does the right thing at the risk of personal loss or setback.
+Your character regains all spent Willpower points when she does the right thing according to her own code, at the risk of personal loss or setback.

-Your character regains all spent Willpower points when he resists temptation to indulge in an excess of behavior, whether good or bad, despite obvious rewards.
+Your character regains all spent Willpower points when he resists temptation to indulge in an excessive desire in favor of a long term goal, despite immediate rewards or setbacks.

 Possessed by: Fitness freaks, veteran hunters of the supernatural.